 Step 4 – Brown The Meatballs

-In a large, high-sided skillet over medium heat, heat oil.
+Heat oil in a large, high-sided skillet over medium heat.
 Working in batches if necessary, sear meatballs on all sides to develop a crust.

 How to make the BEST Eggless Italian Meatballs step by step photo 7